Agnes Abuom: Moderator of WCC

-Personal life
+Personal life and death

-Abuom is a widow with two daughters; her husband passed in July 2014.
+Abuom had two daughters; her husband died in July 2014.

+Abuom died on 31 May 2023, at the age of 73.

 Honours

 In 2017, she was awarded the Lambeth Cross for Ecumenism by the Archbishop of Canterbury "for her exceptional contribution to the Ecumenical Movement, for her work with the World Council of Churches and currently its Moderator".
 In 2019, Abuom received the National Council of Churches' s President’s Award for Excellence in Faithful Leadership.
 The award announcement stated that she was being recognized for "exceptional, risk-taking leadership."
-She also has received an honorary doctorate from VID Specialized University in Norway.
+She also received an honorary doctorate from VID Specialized University in Norway.